RazrFalcon/rustybuzz/README.md

 Also, despite the fact that harfbuzz has a vast test suite, there are still a lot of things left to test.

+## Safety

+The library is completely safe.

+We do have one `unsafe` to cast between two POD structures.
+But except that, there are no `unsafe` in this library and in most of its dependencies (excluding `bytemuck`).

 ## License

 `rustybuzz` is licensed under the **MIT**.